zaphosting/docs/docs/account-friends.md

 ## Introduction

-The Refer a Friend Program is our affiliate program that allows you to earn money or ZAP coins by referring new customers to ZAP hosting.
+The Refer a Friend Program is our affiliate program that allows you to earn money or ZAP coins by referring new customers to ZAP-Hosting.

 ## How does it work?